 Coimbatore police say no presence of Lashkar-e-Tayiba terrorists found

-Coimbatore police say no presence of Lashkar-e-Tayiba terroristsfound

 New Delhi, Sep 12: The Coimbatore police have said that there are no Lashkar-e-Tayiba terrorists present.
 The statement comes days after Intelligence inputs were received about the presence of Lashkar-e-Tayiba terrorists in Coimbatore.